Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Secure Hash Algorithm 1.
 SHA-1 [NIS94c] is a revision to SHA that was published in 1994.
 SHA is closely modeled after MD4 and produces a 160-bit digest.
 Because SHA produces a 160-bit digest, it is more resistant to brute-force attacks than 128-bit hashes (such as MD5), but it is slower.
 Secure Hash Algorithm 1 is a joint creation of the National Institute of Standards and Technology and the National Security Agency.
 This algorithm, like other hash algorithms, is used to generate a hash value, also known as a message digest, that acts like a CRC used in lower-layer protocols to ensure that message contents are not changed during transmission.
 SHA-1 is generally considered more secure than MD5.

 Session Initiation Protocol.
 Enables call handling sessions, particularly two-party audio conferences, or calls.
 SIP works with SDP for call signaling.
 SDP specifies the ports for the media stream.
-Using SIP, the ASA can support any SIP VoIP gateways and VoIP proxy servers.
+Using SIP, the adaptive security appliance can support any SIP VoIP gateways and VoIP proxy servers.

 A site-to-site VPN is established between two IPsec peers that connect remote networks into a single VPN.
 In this type of VPN, neither IPsec peer is the destination nor source of user traffic.
 Instead, each IPsec peer provides encryption and authentication services for hosts on the LANs connected to each IPsec peer.
 The hosts on each LAN send and receive data through the secure tunnel established by the pair of IPsec peers.